fkhadra/react-toastify/README.md

 |content|string\|React Element|✓|Element that will be displayed|
 |options|object|✘|Possible keys : autoClose, type, closeButton, hideProgressBar||

-- autoClose : Delay in ms to close the toast.
-If set to false, the notification need to be closed manualy
+- Available options :
     - type: Kind of notification.
 One of "default", "success", "info", "warning", "error".
 You can use `toast.TYPE.INFO` and so on to avoid any typo.
-- closeButton: A React element to replace the default closeButton.
-If set to false the button is removed
+    - onOpen: callback before showing the notification
-- hideProgressBar: Hide or not the remaining time for the notification
+    - onClose: callback after closing the notification
+    - autoClose: same as ToastContainer.
+Supersede ToastContainer
+    - closeButton: same as ToastContainer.
+Supersede ToastContainer
+    - hideProgressBar: same as ToastContainer.
+Supersede ToastContainer

 ⚠️ autoClose, closeButton, hideProgressBar, supersede ToastContainer props⚠️